Book a call with admissions

 TMS Ruined My Life (and Other Scary Headlines)

 The truth is, we’re all more likely to click on the second headline.
-And, unfortunately, if it’s your first time hearing about TMS, it might even be a deciding factor in your trust in the treatment and the technology.
+And, unfortunately, if it’s your first time hearing about TMS, it might even be a deciding factor in your trust in this treatment and the technology.

 The truth is, there is no debate about TMS.
 Over 15,000 clinical studies have shown that TMS treatments are twice as effective as oral antidepressants in treating depression and anxiety disorders, with fewer side effects.
 There are always questions involved when considering an alternative medical treatment, and it’s good to be cautious.
 However, it’s important to consider reliable sources of information.